ServiceNow/servicenow-devops-update-change/README.md

 Use needs to configure the identified upstream job.
 See [test.yml](.github/workflows/test.yml) for usage.

 ## Step 4: Configure the GitHub Action if need to adapt for your needs or workflows
-# For Token based Authentication at ServiceNow instance,is available from v1.39.0
+# For Token based Authentication which is available from v1.39.0 , at ServiceNow instance
 ```yaml
 deploy:
     name: Deploy